Navid200/xDrip/docs/Install.md

 [xDrip](../README.md) >> [Download & Installation](./Installation_page.md) >> Install xDrip

 After having [downloaded](./Download-xDrip) the .apk file, you can install by tapping on it.
+If you already have another xDrip release installed, you don't have to uninstall first.
+You can just install over your existing installation.
+If you uninstall, you will lose all your old readings.

-If you have never installed xDrip on the phone, you may see the following note:
+If you have never installed xDrip, you may see the following note:
 ![](./images/InstallNotAllowed.png)

 Tap on "Settings".
 That will bring up this form: